mathspp/mathspp/pages/02.blog/02.pydonts/functions-a-complete-reference/item.md

 # scheduled before
 ```

-To learn more about the world of asynchronous programming, I recommend that you [read this cooking analogy that explains the asynchronous programming model and how coroutines fit into it](/blog/til/cooking-with-asyncio).
+To learn more about the world of asynchronous programming, and to understand what the keyword `await` is doing, I recommend that you [read this cooking analogy that explains the asynchronous programming model and how coroutines fit into it](/blog/til/cooking-with-asyncio).

 ## Partial function application